noamraph/nix-pills/pills/15-nix-search-paths.md

     hello         hello

 By default `nix-env` parses all derivations and uses the derivation names to interpret the command line.
-So in this case \"graphviz\" matched two derivations.
+So in this case "graphviz" matched two derivations.
 Alternatively, like for `nix-build`, one can use -A to specify an attribute name instead of a derivation name: